 To accomplish its goals, LRC maintains the following programs: (1) Research and Policy Development, (2) Direct Legal Services, and (3) Advocacy and Campaigns Support.

-The LRC was founded by three young law student activists in 1987, around the time of the EDSA People Power Movement.
+The LRC was founded by four young law student activists in 1987, around the time of the EDSA People Power Movement.

 LRC's areas of work and campaigns have included indigenous peoples‘ rights; rights to land and natural resources of indigenous peoples and upland rural poor directly dependent on the land and natural resources; human rights; natural resources, including water, forest, and energy; and climate change.
 LRC was instrumental in the crafting and defense of the constitutionality of the Indigenous Peoples‘ Rights Act of 1997 (IPRA).
 It was the legal counsel for marginalized and poor communities, and campaigned for the repeal of the Mining Act of 1995.